cisco-open/inclusive-language/README.md

 Example `config.py`:
 ```
 gh_api_key = "ghp_TotallyaFaKeTok3nIprom1seYouS0d0ntTrYit"
-gh_orgname = "CiscoDevNet"
+gh_orgname = "cisco-open"
 ```

 ## Inventory listing using the GitHub REST API and a personal access token

 The `gh_search.py` file is a Python example using the REST API and the `PyGitHub` library.
-In my testing on a large org like Cisco DevNet, I found it necessary to insert sleep pauses when GitHub returns a large list for the query.
+In my testing on a large org like `CiscoDevNet`, I found it necessary to insert sleep pauses when GitHub returns a large list for the query.

 To get a list of repos with a keyword in certain files:
 1. Create a `config.py` file in the root of the repository with your [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with "repo" scope.